Name declarations and Civil Status Certificates

 Please contact the Embassy in London or the Consulate General in Edinburgh using our contact forms if you have any questions that are not explained on our website.

-If you live in Scotland or Northern England (North of Scarborough), please contact the Consulate General in Edinburgh:
+If you live in the Consular District of the Consulate General in Edinburgh:

 Contact form (please select the relevant German Mission)